You can fix it, and no need for reinstalling

 For computers that have a battery (laptop or notebook), you can use the following method to fix the problem.
 This has been confirmed by many users.

 1. Boot your computer in Safe Mode.

-2. Right click on My Computer and select Manage.
+2. Click on the Start button.
+Then right-click on Computer and select Manage.

 3. In the Computer Management window, select Device Manager.

 4. Click on Batteries.
 Locate the entry "Microsoft ACPI-Compliant Control Method Battery" and disable it.